benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 shapes with local symmetries, varying the region size, and then brushing in terrain so adjacent regions contrast.

-## Starting Regions

-- Choose a region for each player to start in
-- Place a town in each starting region
-  - If the town is placed close to the center of the region, the map can feel more "open world" and less railroaded than if it is placed in a corner.
-    That can be a good or a bad thing depending on what you're aiming for.

-Near each town, place an Ore Pit and a Sawmill, and a couple resources next to each.
-They can be unguarded, or guarded by level 1 monsters — [Level 1 Encounters].

 ## Folded Boundaries

 [Folded Boundaries]: #folded-boundaries